AndyFooGuoZhen/Nextjs_Blog/blog/posts/bryan_johnson_health.md

 ##### Thoughts about Bryan Johnson's approach to health care

 - I personally think he is contributing a lot to health research, lots of valuable data can be collected from his experiments
 - Would be cool to see the long term effects of this experiment.
 Would there be any side effects that we don't know of?
-How does the body react to long term dosage of this supplements?
+How does the body react to long term dosage of these supplements?
 - How would people react to this experiment?
 Opinions on parents replacing their child's diet using Bryan Johnson's approach that includes the use of supplements and machines?
 - If this "anti-aging" experiment actually works, would people that are able to afford it willing to do the same as well?
 Money plays a more significant role in personal healthcare for the future?
 - Age disparity between people living in developed countries vs developing countries in the future?